-Arizona has voted to legalize marijuana for recreational use, which means that if you are currently facing marijuana charges, or have been convicted of a marijuana crime in the past, your charges should be eligible for dismissal and expungement under the new Arizona marijuana laws.
+Arizona has voted to legalize marijuana for recreational use, which means that if you are currently facing marijuana charges or have been convicted of a marijuana crime in the past, your charges should be eligible for dismissal and expungement under the new Arizona law.

-Under Prop 207, Arizona residents who are 21 years or older can now legally consume and cultivate marijuana for recreational use.
+Under Prop 207, Arizona residents aged 21 years or older can now legally consume and cultivate marijuana for recreational use.

 New Arizona Marijuana Laws

 Since November 30, 2020, adults 21 and older can possess 1 ounce of marijuana with no more than 5 grams of it being marijuana concentrate (extracts).